stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 for infinitely many refinement levels `k`, with `delta_found` independent of `k`.

+The constant `delta_found` is chosen to lie in a medium-to-high band on the TU tension scale, indicating persistent structural tension that does not vanish under refinement.

 In words:

 * as we incorporate more of mathematics and refine our view,
 * foundational conflicts, practice misalignments, or unmanageable plurality persist,
 * and cannot be tuned away within the admissible encoding class.

-Q116, at the effective layer, is the problem of understanding whether and how mathematics can inhabit low-tension versus high-tension foundational regimes, and how to measure that difference without choosing a specific foundational doctrine as "true".
+Q116, at the effective layer, is the problem of understanding whether and how mathematics can inhabit low-tension versus high-tension foundational regimes, and how to measure that difference without choosing a specific foundational doctrine as “true”.

 ---